 7. Providing a flexible pay option will change lives

 FACT.
 Flexible, on-demand pay can be life-changing for hourly employees—and for company morale, since providing this benefit increases employee engagement and satisfaction.
 Your workforce will be happier and feel more supported than ever, and you’ll be able to attract more of the people who can power your business by offering the benefits they find most meaningful.

 Ultimately, flexible pay is an option that your employees both want and need.
 Offering flexible pay not only provides your employees with increased financial stability, but helps your company boost engagement, retention and morale across the board.

 At Branch, we've created a full suite of financial wellness tools, including flexible pay, that are both easily accessible to employees and easily administered by employers.
 The best part?
 It's easy to set up and completely free.
-Learn more about the Branch app here.
+Learn more about Branch with a free demo here.